brucek/periodic-download/README.md

   * NOTE THAT MOST CODE SHOULD BE IN `js/download.js`

-  * Cached data should be stored via local storage - `chrome.storage.local` is fine.
+  * Cached data should be stored in the extension via indexedDB API - local storage is unacceptable.

   * Sources to cache are in `js/sources.json`